 Beg to Differ talks sense to the “big suits” at Google

 You’d think that Google would have online branding figured out.
-After all, they just earned $6.77 billion revenue in the first quarter of 2010 – the vast majority from advertising.
+After all, this they just earned $6.77 billion revenue in the first quarter of 2010 – the vast majority from advertising.
 So they couldn’t possibly make more money with a simple, human-friendly branding change… We Beg to Differ.

 Once in a lifetime.